mojochao/manifestus/docs/README.md

 # manifestus

-`manifestus` is a CLI to render Kubernetes resource manifests for application stack workloads from various sources of Kubernetes resource manifests defined in a single, loaded *Renderfile* configuration.
+`manifestus` is a CLI to render Kubernetes resource manifests for application stack workloads from various sources defined in a *Renderfile* configuration.

 While the rendered manifests may be imperatively applied to a Kubernetes cluster, it is intended *primarily for management of Kubernetes cluster state in pull-based